syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#methods:play}

-It allows to play the current audio/video source of the media player.
+Plays the current audio/video source of the media player.

 #### Example